vrchat-community/creator-docs/Docs/docs/worlds/udon/video-players/index.md

 - **Cost**: Paid - varies depending on your Provider
 - **Links**: Link directly to the .mp4 or .webm file
-- **Limitations**: If you have your own host outside of our whitelist, users must have the "Allow Untrusted URLs" option enabled in their Settings to see your content.
+- **Limitations**: If you have your own host outside of our allowlist, users must have the "Allow Untrusted URLs" option enabled in their Settings to see your content.

 You may want to consider looking into a "content delivery network" (CDN) to host your content.
 This is useful if you plan on your video being accessible for many users, or to be fast for many users across the world.
 CDNs will distribute your file across many servers worldwide to ensure that there is a source close to the viewer to ensure fast downloads.

 We have tested *Amazon Cloudfront* and *BunnyCDN*.
 CDN services are usually paid services, but tend to be low-cost for bulk storage/transmission of data.
-However, due to their openness, they are not present in our whitelist and will require that users enable the "Allow Untrusted URLs" setting.
+However, due to their openness, they are not present in our allowlist and will require that users enable the "Allow Untrusted URLs" setting.

 ### YouTube
 - **Cost**: Free